redecentralize/alternative-internet/README.md

 ## G

+### gitsync

+[gitsync](https://github.com/raybejjani/gitsync) is a git repository synchronisation and discovery tool.
+It's goal is to allow developers to coordinate without a central master repository.

 ### GNUnet

 [GNUnet](https://gnunet.org/) is GNU's framework for secure peer-to-peer networking that does not use any centralized or otherwise trusted services.